Browse By

 13. Now you are ready to fill your dumplings with your favorite filling, which needed to be prepared ahead of time, so it had a chance to cool off.

-14. Place a heaping teaspoon of filling in the middle of a dough circle, or roll your potato filling into ready to use ball, the size of a walnut.
+14. Place a heaping teaspoon of filling in the middle of a dough circle, or roll your potato filling into ready to use balls, the size of a walnut.

 15. Fold filled circle in half, and pinch sides together well enough so they do not open up.
 If you do not seal them well, the filling will boil out during cooking time.